shimantodevjs/shimantodevjs/README.md

 #### 📚 Graduated from Lobachevsky University,Russia

 I am a Creative Person,with experience in building responsive and accessible web applications using React js.
-My passion is creating beautiful and functional user interfaces that improve people's lives.I am a fast learner,as a web developer i believe i should be like water. as water shape into any thing you pour into, i should be ready to accept new technologies and adapt to it
+My passion is creating beautiful and functional user interfaces that improve people's lives.I am a fast learner,as a web developer i believe i should be like water. as water shape into any thing you pour into, i should be ready to learn and adapt to new technologies.👨‍💻

 #### Skills